 We are Christians who are for none of those things.
 And we think it’s high time Christianity stopped being associated with them.
 Hence our name.

-Also, there is nothing wrong with defining oneself by what one opposes, if what one opposes is prevalent and evil.
-Martin Luther defined himself by opposing the wrongs of the Catholic Church.
-Gandhi defined himself by opposing the British occupation of India.
-Martin Luther King, Jr. defined himself by opposing racism.
+Also, there is nothing wrong with defining oneself by what one opposes.
+Martin Luther opposed the wrongs of the Catholic Church; George Washington opposed the British occupation of America; Gandhi opposed the British occupation of India; Martin Luther King, Jr. opposed racism.